Camille Cléroux: Arrest and investigation

 On May 29, Leclair's son, André, visited her apartment to check on her, as he had not heard from her in several days.
 He opened the door using a spare key and was shocked to find that the space was filled with another person's belongings.
 At that moment, Cléroux walked out from an elevator, coolly explaining to André that Leclair had given him the apartment, after which he asked André to give him the spare key.
 Unconvinced by his explanation, André went to the police and informed them of the suspicious transaction.
 While the authorities were investigating, Cléroux instructed his forger to write a letter claiming to be Leclair, explaining that she had given the apartment to her neighbour willingly and to stop pestering him.
 In an attempt to convince them of the ownership, Cléroux met with Detective John Monette of the Ottawa Police Service to explain the situation.
-At the end of their two-hour interview, however, he eventually admitted to killing Leclair.
+At the end of their two-hour interview, however, he admitted to killing Leclair.
 Cléroux was charged with first-degree murder on June 3.
 In an interview with the Ottawa Citizen at the Ottawa-Carleton Detention Centre, Cléroux appeared emotionless as he described how he planned and executed Leclaire's murder stating "I just lost it.
 I burned a fuse, that's all."

 While investigating his past, authorities discovered that both of his previous wives had vanished in a suspicious manner.
 Several of Cléroux's former neighbours came forward with information about his suspicious behaviour over the years, with many describing him as a loner who was aggressive with women.
 On the day of Roy's murder, screams could be heard coming from his home.
 One neighbour said that they saw Cléroux dragging garbage bags to Heatherington Park that same day, but thought nothing of it because Cléroux had a reputation for being somewhat eccentric.
 Another neighbour said that he found a large bone in Cléroux's backyard while helping him with renovations.
 When pressed on the issue, Cléroux admitted that he had killed both of them as well but refused to give up the locations of their remains.
-He was charged with two additional counts of first-degree murder on June 25.
+He was charged with two additional counts of first-degree murder on June25.

 On October 31, 2011, city workers discovered human remains in the backyard of Cléroux's former home.
 This lead them to the second burial site at Heatherington Park.
 In April 2012, police discovered more remains in the woods between Fairlea Park and Walkley Yard.